ryancyq/rspec-activesupport/README.md

 end
 ```

-or excute the following command in bash:
+Or execute the following command in bash:
 ```sh
 bundle add rspec-activesupport --group development,test
 ```

-If bundler is not being used to manage dependencies, install the gem by executing:
+If Bundler is not being used to manage dependencies, install the gem by executing:
 ```sh
 gem install rspec-activesupport
 ```

 ### Setup (Optional)

-If you want use configure the entire RSpec suite with the same deprecator, add the following to the `spec_helper.rb` which is usually used to load RSpec configuration.
+If you want to configure the entire RSpec suite with the same deprecator, add the following to `spec_helper.rb`, which is usually used to load RSpec configuration:
 ```rb
 # /spec_helper.rb
 require "rspec/active_support"